Nazanin1369/LaneLinesDetection/report.md

 ### Project shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when lane detection is happening on roads with low visibility like driving at night or in rainy days.
+What if the road does not have any line? like when you drive in desert.

+Also we need more images and videos to try and enhance the algorithm with.

+One thing I really was not satisfied with here was not being able for the car to adapt to data and take decisions.
+This algorithm is like telling the car what to see all the time.

 ### Future Enhancements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+* use Deep learning to make the car adapt with road.
+* drawing the whole lane instead of only marking lane lines